 - Set high expectations.
 Not only should you set clear expectations for your students, but you should also set high expectations.
 Having high expectations of your students will give them something to work for, which in turn will help students strive for greatness.
 1, 3, 4

 - Summarize the key points of the course.
 One of the most important aspects of the syllabus is that it summarizes the course.
 Providing a clear summary of the course allows students to use the syllabus as an informational guide throughout the semester.
-At minimum, a good syllabus should contain the following pieces of information:4
+At a minimum, a good syllabus should contain the following pieces of information:4

 - Course overview/description